 Because most people in your network will not know you, you have to take the initiative and represent yourself.

 Last week, I managed to build a connection with a million-dollar company editor via pitching one of his colleagues…

 Sometimes, you need to first build a relationship with your connection before you ask them for assistance.

-For example, if you’re connected to a freelance writer at your target company, you should first offer them a free service or favour before you ask them for help.
+For example, if you’re connected to a freelance writer at your target company, you should first offer them a free service or

 Experienced LinkedIn user and copywriter Holly Antle recently sent me the following message.